MauricioBarriosB/docs-hub/README.md

 - **Category sidebar** — two expandable accordion menus, **Languages** and **Technologies**, populated from the API.
 The current selection **persists in `localStorage`** and is restored on reload.
 Collapses to a drawer on small screens.
-- **Document detail page** (`/documents/:id`) — a dedicated view with the full metadata and a download button. **Login is required** to open it; anonymous users are redirected to the login page and returned to the document after signing in.
 - **Light / dark theme toggle** — persisted in `localStorage` and applied via a `.dark` class on `<html>`.